totopoloco/hours/README.md

 ## Running the Application in Docker

-The application can also be run in a Docker container.
-To build the Docker image, you can use the following command:
+The application can also be run in a Docker container using the latest version of the image available on Docker Hub.
+If Docker is properly installed on your system, you can use the following command:

-The latest version of the image is available on Docker Hub, so you can pull it directly from there:

 ```shell
 docker run -d -p 8384:8384 totopo/hours:latest
 ```

-Or alternatively, a release version of the image can be built locally using the following command:
+Or alternatively, a release version of the image can be used like this:

 ```shell
 docker run -d -p 8384:8384 totopo/hours:1.0.1